-The Fund is an exchange-traded fund (commonly referred to as an "ETF").
-Individual shares of the Fund may only be bought and sold in the secondary market through a broker-dealer.
-Because FTF shares trade at market prices rather than at NAV, shares may trade at a price greater than NAV (a premium) or less than NAV (a discount).
+The Fund is an ETF.
+Individual shares of the Fund may only be bought and sold in the secondary market through a brokerdealer.
+Because ETF shares trade at market prices rather than at NAV. shares may trade at a price greater than NAV (a premium) or less than NAV (a discount).
 An investor may incur costs attributable to the difference between the highest price a buyer is willing to pay to purchase shares of the Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask) when buying or selling shares in the secondary market (the "bid-ask spread").